 As trade association of choice, IAPH aims to be the industry reference for sharing best practices of the most advanced and sophisticated ports on the planet, including:

-• Leading the industry forward in collaborating with other industry partners such as ICS, BIMCO and private sector to improve data orchestration between ports and their stakeholders, improving efficiency, creating synergies and reducing emissions by eliminating berth waiting time.
+- Leading the industry forward in collaborating with other industry partners to improve data orchestration between ports and their stakeholders, improving efficiency, creating synergies and reducing emissions by eliminating berth waiting time.

-• Confronting the challenges of the global COVID-19 pandemic now and in the years ahead, with a future roadmap for port resilience against the crises to come
+- Confronting the challenges faced by ports today and tomorrow with a future roadmap for port resilience against the crises to come

-Following two financial and one health crisis of global proportions this century, IAPH will improve global ports’ agility in handling the next crisis, offering expertise and experience in formulating business continuity strategies relevant for all ports, irrespective of size and business model.
+IAPH aims to improve global ports’ agility in managing risk and building resilience, offering expertise and experience in formulating business continuity strategies relevant for all ports, irrespective of size and business model.

 The three main pillars of activity are listed in the top panel, and are listed as follows: